isomerpages/mlaw-cmc/index.md

       linktext: Learn more
       infoboxes:
         - title: We Safeguard Your Privacy
-          description: At CMC, your privacy is protected.
+          description: At  the CMC, your privacy is protected.
 Mediation discussions and your identity remain strictly confidential.
         - title: Your Time Matters to Us
-          description: Our 2-hour sessions run weekdays or Sat mornings.
+          description: Our 2-hour sessions run weekdays or Saturday mornings.
 Need more time?
 Just let us know.
 We’re here to help!
         - title: We Are Located Near You
-          description: CMC offers in-person mediation at 16 venues islandwide or virtual sessions.
+          description: The CMC offers in-person mediation at 16 venues islandwide or virtual sessions.
 It's convenient and accessible for you.
         - title: We Understand Affordability Matters
           description: Mediation at the CMC is free.
 This includes any additional mediation sessions that you may require.